 The soviet union was dissolved in the year 1988 following hierarchical political controversies and internalizations.
 However, before the formation of Russia, the Soviets hardly faced huge crimes as a result of strong police forces and paramilitaries.
 Andrei Chikatilo though was an exception.
 Chikatilo terrorized the Soviets for months until he was finally executed in 1994.

-By his teens, Chikatilo was both a model student and an ardent communist.
-He was appointed editor of his school newspaper at age 14 and chairman of the pupils’ Communist party committee two years later.
+During his teens, Chikatilo was both a model student and an ardent communist.
+He was appointed editor of his school newspaper at the age of 14 and chairman of the pupils’ Communist party committee two years later.
 An avid reader of communist literature, he has also delegated the task of organizing street marches.

 Although Chikatilo claimed learning did not come easy to him due to headaches and poor memory, he was the only student from his collective farm to complete the final year of study, graduating with excellent grades in 1954.